 Theme Objectives Targets and KPIs Key Initiatives INNOVATION Seek to continually improve on existing benchmarks and performance from past projects Create a culture of innovation to break through existing barriers and constraints to improvement.
 KPI: Number of improvement and innovation ideas generated throughout the project KPI: Number of improvement and innovation ideas implemented throughout the project.
-Establish Continual Improvement Working Group (CIWG) and Improvement and Innovation Register to drive improvement and innovation on the project Hold 'Da Vinci' moments in meetings and workshops to capture innovation ideas Reward innovation with a monthly 'Da Vinci' award Produce innovation reports to share knowledge and lessons learnt with Sydney Metro and Interface Contractors.
+KPI: Australian and NSW firsts in technology and processes delivering sustainability benefits to the project Establish Continual Improvement Working Group (CIWG) and Improvement and Innovation Register to drive improvement and innovation on the project Hold 'Da Vinci' moments in meetings and workshops to capture innovation ideas Reward innovation with a monthly 'Da Vinci' award Produce innovation reports to share knowledge and lessons learnt with Sydney Metro and Interface Contractors.
 The following innovation opportunities will also be investigated during delivery: Battery and hybrid alternatives to supercapacitors for track side Regenerative Energy Storage (RES) Hybrid solar and biodiesel generators Solar powered 3G/4G security solution Renewable energy Power Purchase Agreement (PPA) for construction phase electricity Prysmian 33 kV and 11kV energy saving power cables.

-Using the ISCA Base Case framework as a reference
+^{} Using the ISCA Base Case framework as a reference